svg-net/SVG/Samples/SvgConsole/README.md

   SvgConsole [options]

 Options:
-  -f, --inputFiles <inputfiles>                The relative or absolute path to the input files -d, --inputDirectories <inputdirectories>    The relative or absolute path to the input directories -o, --outputDirectory <outputdirectory>      The relative or absolute path to the output directory --outputFile <outputfile>                    The relative or absolute path to the output file --width <width>                              The output image width override --height <height>                            The output image height override --version                                    Show version information -?, -h, --help                               Show help and usage information
+  -f, --inputFiles <inputfiles>              The relative or absolute path to the input files -d, --inputDirectory <inputdirectory>      The relative or absolute path to the input directory -o, --outputDirectory <outputdirectory>    The relative or absolute path to the output directory --outputFiles <outputfiles>                The relative or absolute path to the output files --width <width>                            The output image width override --height <height>                          The output image height override --version                                  Show version information -?, -h, --help                             Show help and usage information
 ```

 ```